-Antonino Vadala, Bruno Vadala, and Pietro Catroppa have been arrested by Slovak police for the murders of investigative reporter Jan Kuciak and his fiancee.
+Antonino Vadala, Bruno Vadala, and Pietro Catroppa have been detained by Slovak police in their investigation of the murders of investigative reporter Jan Kuciak and his fiancee.

 Antonino and Bruno are brothers, Pietro Catroppa is their cousin, according to Repubblica.